AlbertFaust/mit-ocw-6.00sc/Unit1/Lecture1.md

 **Flow of Control:** this is the order in which the instructions are executed.<br>
 _In the example above the flow of control is the order these steps are performed in, i.e 1, 2, 3, 4 repeat_
 **Termination Condition:** this tells the program when to stop.
 Without this the program will run to infinity.<br>
-_In the example above the termination condition is that if g * g is 'close enough' to x._
+_In the example above the termination condition is that if g * g is 'close enough' to x the algorithm converges._